 The most common rubber ramps although are heavy, are designed to be movable for cleaning, their weight helps keep them in position.

-Normally rubber ramps are higher in profile than their aluminium counterparts
+Normally rubber ramps have a higher profile than their aluminium counterparts do.